Intumescent Paint: Complete Guide to Fire Protection Coatings

 How does intumescent paint work?
 The coating activates when exposed to heat from fire, typically at 350-400°F. Chemical components within the paint react: an acid source dehydrates a carbon compound while a blowing agent releases gases.
 This creates rapid expansion—the coating can swell to 50-100 times its original thickness, forming a carbonaceous char layer.
 This char has very low thermal conductivity, creating an insulating barrier that slows heat transfer to the substrate.
 For steel, this delays the temperature rise that causes structural failure.
 For wood, it reduces burning and flame spread.

 What's the difference between intumescent paint for wood vs steel?
 Steel coatings focus on structural fire resistance—preventing temperature rise in the steel element that would cause structural collapse under load.
-These coatings are tested to ASTM E119/UL 263 and rated in hours.
-Wood coatings primarily target surface burning characteristics—reducing flame spread and smoke development per ASTM E84.
-DFT requirements differ: steel protection for 2-hour ratings may require 30+ mils depending on section factor, while wood achieving Class A flame spread often needs only 8-20 mils.
+These coatings are tested to ASTM E-119/UL 263 and rated in hours.
+Wood coatings primarily target surface burning characteristics—reducing flame spread and smoke development per ASTM E-84.
+DFT requirements differ: steel protection for 2-hour ratings may require 80+ mils depending on section factor, while wood achieving Class A flame spread often needs only 20 mils.
 Contego High Solids RFB is engineered specifically for structural steel, while Contego Original Formula RFB is formulated for wood, foam, and interior materials.

 How thick does intumescent paint need to be?
 Required dry film thickness depends on three factors: substrate material, desired fire rating, and (for steel) section factor.
 Steel with higher section factors heats faster and requires greater DFT for the same fire rating.
-Example: a thin steel section might need 35 mils DFT for 2-hour protection, while a heavier section achieves the same rating at 20 mils.
-For wood flame spread control, 8 mils DFT typically achieves Class A on lumber, while OSB or engineered wood products may require 15-20 mils.
+Example: a thin steel section might need 200 mils DFT for 2-hour protection, while a heavier section achieves the same rating at 80 mils.
+For wood flame spread control, 20 mils DFT typically achieves Class A on lumber.
 Manufacturers provide thickness tables correlating DFT to fire rating by substrate—Contego offers technical support for project-specific calculations.

 Choose the Right Contego Solution